An Innovative, High-Performing and Sustainable Organization

 15% |

-Establish American with Disabilities Act (ADA) Compliance Strategy: Digital Technology
+Establish American with Disabilities Act (ADA) Compliance Strategy: Digital Technology (MT)

 The Americans with Disabilities Act (ADA) Accessibility Standards is a civil rights statute that prohibits discrimination against those with disabilities.
 This initiative focuses on the city’s strategy to remain inclusive to our residents, businesses, and visitors.
 The city will work with subject matter experts to identify opportunities for improvement and develop an ADA plan over the next 1-3 years to include information and resources provided through digital technology.

-Establish American with Disabilities Act (ADA) Compliance Strategy: Infrastructure
+Establish American with Disabilities Act (ADA) Compliance Strategy: Infrastructure (MT)

 The Americans with Disabilities Act (ADA) Accessibility Standards is a civil rights statute that prohibits discrimination against those with disabilities.
 This initiative focuses on the city’s strategy to remain inclusive to our residents, businesses, and visitors.
 The initiative will ensure that public infrastructure is accessible for all, to include sidewalks, curb ramps, street crossings, crosswalks, driveway crossings and pedestrian activated traffic signal systems according to the ADA design standards.